alsabbag/wumpus-prolog/README.md

     Z4 is X-1, assume_pit(no,[Z4,Y]).
 ```

-The following rule (based on *Bleeze* being a "yes") invokes clauses that there is indeed a pit adjacent to the current agent location.
+The following rule (based on *Bleeze* being a "yes") invokes clauses that show there is indeed a pit adjacent to the current agent location.
 The values for Z1,Z2,Z3,Z4 are already calculated.

 ```
 add_pit_KB(yes) :-